Meg Porfido, Chair

 Dennis Dougherty, Treasurer

 Dennis is a Commissioner with the Federal Mediation & Conciliation Service (FMCS).
 As a federal mediator covering Colorado and Wyoming, Dennis mediates labor disputes, including collective bargaining negotiations and grievances, for the private, public, non-profit and federal sectors.
 Dennis also serves as Chair of the Rocky Mountain Labor and Employment Relations Association (LERA) and as a board member for The Conflict Center.
-His prior work experience includes teaching fifth grade in the Atlanta Public Schools as a Teach For America corps member.
+His prior work experience includes teaching fifth grade in the Atlanta Public Schools.
 Dennis received his Master in Public Policy at Harvard’s John F. Kennedy School of Government.

 Myriam is an expert in the field of education with more than 25 years of experience in the U.S., Africa, and Haiti.
 Her expertise encompasses international education in development, bilingual education, university teaching, teacher training, curriculum development, girls’ education, program development, and monitoring and evaluation.
 Myriam has held senior level positions in two U.S. international NGOs working to develop, establish, and implement educational programs.
 Myriam is a co-founder of the Lambi Fund of Haiti, which funds grassroots organizations in the rural areas of Haiti in order to help meet the needs of their communities.
 She teaches at Hunter College of New York and holds two Master’s degrees from the Bank Street College of Education.